matloff/Rdsm/README.md

     copy of **x** but 4 copies of **y**.

   * By the way, what about Python?
-It does have threading capability, but has always useless for parallel computation, as its *Global Interpreter Lock* disallows more than one thread running at a time.
+It does have threading capability, but has always been useless for parallel computation, as its *Global Interpreter Lock* disallows more than one thread running at a time.
     However, the newest version of Python has an experimental GIL-less option.